linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 If you flash the same firmware and you keep settings, your TOTP will be valid, HOTP also, and Disk Unlock Key passphrase will still boot your system.
 In doubt, you can consequently reflash your firmware.

-The Disk Recovery Key is the key used at OS installation for the encrypted root partition (passphrase placed in luks keyslot 0).
+The Disk Recovery Key is the key used at OS installation for the encrypted root partition (passphrase placed in LUKS keyslot 0).

 Recovery shell